benfuddled/sheetloaf/README.md

 # 🍖 Sheetloaf

+Compile Sass to CSS and transform using PostCSS, all in one command.

 WARNING: This project is still early on and does not do much of anything.
 Check back later.

-* No additional dependencies except for those required by sass and postcss
-* More to come...

 ## FAQ

 > Can I use this with regular CSS files?

-Yes, but you should use PostCSS-CLI in that case.
+Yes, but you should use PostCSS-CLI in that case, as you'll likely incur a performance hit.
 This project is intended to simplify the two-step process of rendering Sass files and then transforming the output with PostCSS.

 Likewise, if all you're looking for is to compile Sass with no transformations, stick with Dart Sass.